tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

    as well as UNIs which can configured as TE or non-TE (e.g., being configured as either Ethernet or OTN UNI).

-{: #admin-oper-state}

-## Administrative and Operational status management
+## Administrative and Operational status management {#admin-oper-state}

-   The TE Topology Model supports the management of administrative and operational state, including also the possibility to associate some administrative names, for nodes, termination points and links.
-This solution is generic and also does not require the network to be a TE network.
+The following profile of the Topology YANG data model, defined in {{!RFC8795}}, can be used to manage the administrative and operational for nodes, termination points and links as well as to associate some administrative names to network topologies, nodes, termination points and links:

-   The following profile of the TE Topology Model can be used for administrative and operational state management:

 ~~~~
    module: ietf-te-topology